The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 But beyond this most important factor, you’ll have to look at all the details to determine what’s most important to you.

 For our 6-lb.
-Yorkshire Terrier, Ollie is cheaper than Nom Nom.
+Yorkshire Terrier, Nom Nom is slightly cheaper than Ollie.
+But for a few more cents per day, I can have access to veterinarian help via Ollie’s telehealth service.
 And we love the fact that they try to source most of the essential vitamins and minerals in their natural state—that’s pretty important to us.